-Recently, I was walking with my son through a store and a coloring book caught my eye.
-The book was an elaborate adult coloring book and under most situations, I would have not have given it a second thought.
+Recently, I was walking with my son through a store, and a coloring book caught my eye.
+The book was an elaborate adult coloring book, and under most situations, I would have not have given it a second thought.
 What made this one so special was the subject.
 The title on the cover read “The Road Not Taken.”
 I couldn’t help but open the book.
 Inside I found my favorite poem written by Robert Frost.

 And so, we start with whatever color works for each of us.
-Some may utilize rich dark colors, while others paint in lighter hues.
+Some may utilize vibrant dark colors, while others paint in lighter hues.
 Careful decisions must be left to the discretion of the artist.
 We respect each person’s choices.

-Today, I give thanks for the journey that calls me to notice colors that make my life richer and more vital.
-As school begins, I also remember and give thanks for teachers who changed the trajectory of my life.
+Today, I give thanks for the journey that calls me to notice colors that make my life more vibrant and more vital.
+As school begins, I also remember and give thanks to teachers who changed the trajectory of my life.
 I can never express my appreciation for their willingness to show me how to color with a passion that infused my soul.
 I am grateful for my music teachers who enriched my life by sharing the joy that singing continues to bring to me.

 “I shall be telling this with a sigh somewhere ages and ages hence.
 Two roads diverged in a wood and I, I took the one less traveled by.
 And that has made all the difference.”
 (The Road Not Taken, Robert Frost).

 Love this.
 Love Frost and this poem in particular.
 It has always spoken to me in a special way.
 And of course we all sang it in the Frostiana series.
 Special memories.
 Thank you.

 Leave a comment